ropensci/drake/README.md

 The drake R package <img src="https://ropensci.github.io/drake/images/logo.svg" align="right" alt="logo" width="120" height = "139" style = "border: none; float: right;">
 ==========================================================================================================================================================================

 `drake` — or, Data Frames in R for Make — is a general-purpose workflow manager for data-driven tasks.
 It rebuilds intermediate data objects when their dependencies change, and it skips work when the results are already up to date.
-Not every runthrough starts from scratch, and completed workflows have tangible evidence of reproducibility. `Drake` is more scalable than [`knitr`](https://github.com/yihui/knitr), more thorough than [memoization](https://github.com/r-lib/memoise), and more R-focused than [other pipeline toolkits](https://github.com/pditommaso/awesome-pipeline) such as [GNU Make](https://www.gnu.org/software/make/), [`remake`](https://github.com/richfitz/remake), and [snakemake](https://snakemake.readthedocs.io).
+Not every runthrough starts from scratch, and completed workflows have tangible evidence of reproducibility. `drake` is more scalable than [`knitr`](https://github.com/yihui/knitr), more thorough than [memoization](https://github.com/r-lib/memoise), and more R-focused than [other pipeline toolkits](https://github.com/pditommaso/awesome-pipeline) such as [GNU Make](https://www.gnu.org/software/make/), [`remake`](https://github.com/richfitz/remake), and [snakemake](https://snakemake.readthedocs.io).

 What gets done stays done.
 ==========================